AlexanderHarrison/HOW-TO-WRITE-GECKO-CODES/readme.md

 ## Commands

 ### The `04` Command
+This command replaces one asm instruction in the DOL.
-Herre is an 04 command:
+Here is an example 04 command:
 ```
 0407add8 901f0060
 ```